mikemag/Mastermind/docs/Mastermind_on_the_GPU.md

 This ends Phase 1.
 We now have a sorted, coalesced vector of regions, offsets and lengths into it, and other optimized data prepared to help later.
 We have the number of regions and the lengths of the regions, in order, on the CPU.

-TODO: need phase timings from 7p7c

 This sounds like a lot of work, but it is insignificant compared to the time spent in Phase 2.
-As an example, for a large game like 7p7c, the largest round spends XXXXs in Phase 1 and YYYYs in Phase 2.
+As an example, for a large game like 7p7c, the largest round spends 0.0075s in Phase 1 and 4.0350s in Phase 2.
 There are a number of obvious optimization opportunities in the current version of the code, but given the trivial time spent vs. the extra complexity I have chosen to ignore all of them.